 A Summa Cum Laude graduate of Texas A&M University School of Veterinary Medicine, Dr. Sales was a partner in an equine practice which specialized in race horses at Sunland Park and Ruidoso Downs.
 Today he teaches and spends much of his time on research and education projects.
 He is a member of the American Association of Equine Practitioners, American Veterinary Medical Association and the American Association of Equine Sports Medicine.

 A lifetime of love for and involvement with horses create the foundation for the award-winning work of photographer Lynette Smith.

 Based in Wenatchee, WA, Lynette is the owner of Lynette Smith Photography www.lynettesmithphotography.com.
 She is a member of the Equine Photographers Network and the American Quarter Horse Association.

 While photographing horses is her passion, her profession has her photographing everything from pets of all kinds to nature scenes and weddings.

-Staples holds an Associates in Science degree in Agriculture, and is trained and certified in Large Animal Rescue through various instructors, and has completed Emergency Medical Technician training.
-She is on the following disaster response teams: Humane Society of the United States Disaster training, Emergency Medical Technician training, American Red Cross Disaster training, Neighborhood Emergency Services Team and Community Emergency Response Team (CERT).
+Staples holds an Associates in Science degree in Agriculture, is trained and certified in Large Animal Rescue through various instructors, and has completed Emergency Medical Technician training.
+She is on the following disaster response teams: Humane Society of the United States (NDART), Noah's Wish, and Red Rover; and has taught American Red Cross CPR, Neighborhood Emergency Services Team (NEST) and Community Emergency Response Team (CERT).
 Michelle has also written classes and presentations for others.

 She is the owner of the publishing firm Red Jeans Ink (www.redjeansink.com) and she owns and maintains www.saveyourhorse.com, a free, all-inclusive large animal rescue site providing information and services, including a newsletter, to the Large Animal Rescue field.